Leafwing-Studios/leafwing-website/content/blog/tyranny-of-nits/index.md

 https://leafwing-studios.itch.io/consensus-together) you can play with your friends/teammates/worst enemies, if you don't believe that naive consensus itself is at fault here.

-These rules make open source pretty good at saying yes to uncontroversial things, and extremely good at saying no to controversial things, because a conflict-driven stalemate or a timeout due to excessive revisions is still a no.
+These rules make open source pretty good at saying yes to uncontroversial things, and extremely good at saying *no* to controversial things, because a conflict-driven stalemate or a timeout due to excessive revisions is still a no.

 But that's a *problem*: you have to be able to say yes to controversial decisions too!
 Axiomatically: to make a decision, you have to both be able to say no, and to say yes.
-If your project works like this, your project **can't make decisions about the things that matter.**
+If your project works as described above, your project **can't make decisions about the things that matter.**
 You have to keep making decisions, day after day, or your momentum will die and everything will slowly rot.
 It doesn't even matter if they're "right": the very fact that a decision was made staves off this decay.